 In the application, do I select which course I am applying to (208S or 342S)?
 How do I know which course I belong in?
 Yes, based on your current Spanish course/language placement you will select which course you are applying to.
 Please check the Spanish Course Sequence.
 If you are not sure, please contact the faculty director or visit the Language Learning page to find important information and contact information for the Spanish Language Program.

 Does SPA 342S/ LAS 342S fulfill a distribution requirement?
 Yes, it counts as an LA.
 SPA 208S does not fulfill a distribution requirement.

 Can the courses be taken pass/fail?
 No.

 Do I need a passport and/or visa to travel to Argentina?
-Yes, make sure your passport is current and valid six months from the date of your return.
+U.S. citizens need only a passport for stays of up to 90 days.
+Make sure your passport is current and valid six months from the date of your return.
 You must obtain or renew your passport prior to the trip.
-U.S. citizens need only a passport for stays of up to 90 days.
-Some non-US citizens may need a visa in addition to a passport.
+Some non-US citizens may need a visa in addition to a passport and will need to cover visa fees and courier services to get immigration documents sent from Argentina should this be needed.
+Those costs usually range between $200-250.
 Visa information can be found on the Consulate’s web site.
 Passport and visa processing may take weeks; please apply early.

 May I arrive to the program late?
 No. The program is very intensive and group orientation from the beginning is very important.
 No exceptions will be made.